-Strategy A: Lighting power density reduction
+Strategy A: Reduction of Lighting Power Density

-The calculation demonstrating that the average Lighting Power Density of all artificially lit areas of the building surpasses the requirements of the VBEEC should be calculated using the following method:
+The calculation demonstrating that the average LPD of all artificially lit areas of the building surpasses the requirements of the VBEEC should be calculated using the following method:

 Calculate the average LPD (as the ratio of the power required to provide artificial lighting to the gross floor area of lighted spaces) of the building including parking spaces.
 The calculation must include the power used by lamps and ballasts.
 Current regulators and control devices don't have to be included.